Aperiodicity, Star-freeness, and First-order Logic Definability of Operator Precedence Languages: Introduction

-In this paper we show that the three equivalent characterizations holding for NC regular languages can be extended to the family of \emph{operator precedence languages}.
-It is worthwhile to outline the OPL history and their practical and theoretical development.
+In contrast, here we show that the three equivalent characterizations holding for NC regular languages can be extended to the family of \emph{operator precedence languages} (OPLs).
+It is worthwhile to outline their history and their practical and theoretical development.

 Invented by R. Floyd \cite{Floyd1963} to support fast deterministic parsing, operator precedence grammars (OPG) are still used within modern compilers to parse expressions with operators ranked by priority.
 The syntax tree of a sentence is determined by three binary precedence relations over the terminal alphabet that are easily pre-computed from the grammar productions.
-We classify OPLs as ``structured but semi-visible'' languages since their structure is implicitly assigned by such precedence relations.
-For readers unacquainted with OPLs, we anticipate an example: the arithmetic sentence $a+b \ast c$ does not make manifest the natural structure $(a+(b \ast c))$, but the latter is implied by the fact that the plus operator yields precedence to the times.
+We classify OPLs as ``structured but non-visible'' languages since their structure is implicitly assigned by such precedence relations.
+For readers unacquainted with OPLs, we provide a preliminary example: the arithmetic sentence $a + b * c$ does not make manifest the natural structure $(a + (b * c))$, but the latter is implied by the fact that the plus operator yields precedence to the times.

-It was soon realized \cite{Crespi-ReghizziMM1978} that, thanks to the tree structure assigned to strings by the precedence relations, many closure properties of regular languages and other structured CF ones hold for OPLs too; this despite the fact that, unlike other better known structured languages, OPLs need a simple parsing process to make their syntax trees explicit.
+Early theoretical investigation \cite{Crespi-ReghizziMM1978}, originally motivated by grammar inference goals, realized that, thanks to the tree structure assigned to strings by the precedence relations, many closure properties of regular languages and other structured CF ones hold for OPLs too; this despite the fact that, unlike other better known structured languages, OPLs need a simple parsing process to make their syntax trees explicit.
 This fact accounts for the wider generative capacity that makes OPLs suitable to define programming and data description languages.